mag49/calculator/README.md

 Setup/Installation Requirement
 To start using this project use the following commands:

-git clone https://mag49.github.io/My-portfolio/ cd my-portfolio atom . code . [//]: # (this is if Visual Studio Code is your preferred text editor)
+git clone https://mag49.github.io/calculator/ cd calculator atom . code . [//]: # (this is if Visual Studio Code is your preferred text editor)

 Known Bugs
 No bugs